 Reading Time: 7 minutes

 The problem being (in a very ‘first world problem’ sort of way) that this was not what the whole thing was supposed to be about.
-MAG-100 was supposed to be a creative visual outlet for me, where I could finally explore an idea I had been playing with for many, many years in the back of my head; ultimately gaining the satisfaction of finally seeing it come to life.
+The ‘project’ was supposed to be a creative visual outlet for me, where I could finally explore an idea I had been playing with for many, many years in the back of my head; ultimately gaining the satisfaction of finally seeing it come to life.
 But as they say, ‘the best laid plans of mice and men…’.

 That was it.

 In the pre Star Wars era, shapes, forms and colours were diverse, often soft, organic, and the visions of the future they were part of, in paint and ink, were as varied as they were interesting.
 In stark contrast, the science fiction visual post Star Wars changed dramatically.
-Angular, hard and faux rational became the default, and it’s influence could been seen in everything from book covers to sci-fi cinema, where the ‘cinematic’ industrial design aesthetic influenced everything; after all, if a little was good, excess was better and if the audience loved Star Wars…
+Angular, hard and faux rational became the default and it’s influence could been seen in everything from book covers to sci-fi cinema, where the ‘cinematic’ industrial design aesthetic influenced everything; after all, if a little was good, excess was better and if the audience loved Star Wars…

-Before long, science fiction started to look the same as the big screen aesthetics of Star Wars and its equally scape changing counterparts (though perhaps not quite as influential for the mainstream), 79’s Alien and 82’s Blade Runner, shaped what people thought the future would look like on a grand scale; and before we knew it, the future of the future became… predictable.
+Before long, science fiction started to look the same as the big screen aesthetics of Star Wars and its equally scape changing counterparts (though perhaps not quite as influential for the mainstream), 79’s Alien and 82’s Blade Runner, shaped what people thought the future would look like on a grand scale.
+Before we knew it, the future of the future became… predictable.
 While the established illustrators continued what they were dong, some might say with a diminishing output, many new entrants to the genre were more than a little influenced by the sphere of the ‘new’ screen aesthetic, and within a relatively short time the design of science fiction became homogonised.

 And the trend only continued.